RedHatQE/ocp-gitlab-runner/README.md

 An Openshift template that creates required objects and deploys the runner with minimum efforts.
 Just provide a name, Gitlab instance url, runner's registration token and desired number of concurrent build pods.

+For Red Hat internal use cases, we have added `secret: rh-root-cert`, and added that in `volumes:`, and `volumeMounts:` but may not be needed for non Red Hat Users.
+You may choose to delete it before importing the template to your OpenShift.

+#### Tested on OpenShift:
+- Red Hat OpenShift Container Platform 4 with Kubernetes v1.16.2